San Francisco – Castro Street Fair & Artspan Open Studios

 Castro is no more picturesque than a dozen other SF areas.
 However, San Francisco does have high standards and with Castro’s colourful history, comprehensive selection of cafes and eateries and being just a 10 minute trolley ride along Market Street to downtown, it makes for a solid base to explore.
 On top of all that it is easy access along 18th Street to Mission and SoMa without necessarily having to head too deep into the city and you’re a couple of minutes over the hill to lovely Noe Valley.

 Perry has always been fascinated by Harvey Milk and I suppose it has rubbed off on me.
-It’s an intriguing part of the cities history not least for the tragic and somewhat bizarre events that surrounded his final years, which reflect the harrowing times that this community faced during the 80’s.
+It’s an intriguing part of the cities history not least for the tragic and somewhat bizarre events that surrounded his death; a reflection of the discrimination and harrowing times that this community faced during the 80’s.
 Have a look at Rob Epstein’s award winning documentary and also the Gus Van Sant’s film “Milk”, if you fancy a little enlightening.

 Castro Street Fair